Avanade/NTangle/README.md

 ```

 The CDC capability is used specifically as a trigger for change (being `Create`, `Update` or `Delete`).
 The resulting data that is published is the latest, not a snapshot in time (CDC captured).
 The reason for this is two-fold:
-1. Given how the CDC data is retrieved there is no guarantee that the interim data represents a final intended state suitable for publishing; and,
+1. Given how the CDC data is batch retrieved there is no guarantee that the CDC captured data represents a final intended state suitable for publishing; and,
 1. This process is intended to be running near real-time so getting the latest version will produce the most current committed version as at that time.

 To further guarantee only a single event for a specific version is published the resulting _entity_ is JSON serialized and hashed; this value is checked (and saved) against the prior version to ensure a publish contains data that is actionable.
 This will minimize redundant publishing, whilst also making the underlying processing more efficient.